Blog Banner SVG

 • Ignoring prior trademarks: Skipping a thorough search can result in conflicts with existing trademarks.
 Use the IP India database to check for similar names or logos before filing.

 • Filing without professional guidance: Attempting registration without understanding legal requirements can create delays or mistakes.
-Consult a trademark expert or use platforms like RegisterKaro for guidance.
+Consult a trademark expert or use platforms for guidance.

 • Submitting incomplete documents: Missing forms, proofs, or attachments may prompt objections.
 Ensure all documents required for trademark registration are complete and error-free before submission.